ADVERTISEMENT

 Next, I took all the pieces and laid them in front of me along with the instructions for my project.
 I then broke it all into easy-to-digest steps.
 Just seeing a pile of squares and knowing I had to turn them into a cohesive item that was more than just a flat rectangle gave me anxiety.
 Understanding the steps and how easy they are individually helped turn my thoughts from “Oh my, this is too overwhelming!” to “Oh goodness, this is easier than I thought!”

-Finally—and this was the hardest step—I gave myself a tiny goal of joining 4 squares per day and followed through.
+Finally—and this was the hardest step—I gave myself a tiny goal of joining four squares per day and followed through.
 Getting over the initial mental hurdle is the hardest part.
-I realize that joining 4 squares may not sound that hard, but when my ADHD brain decides it doesn’t want to do something, the something it doesn’t want to do isn’t always logical.
+I realize that joining four squares may not sound that hard, but when my ADHD brain decides it doesn’t want to do something, the something it doesn’t want to do isn’t always logical.
 Often the tasks I put off the most end up being almost so simple it’s silly.

 After taking the time to reframe this project in my mind—and in my physical space by making it more visible—I am no longer overwhelmed.
 In fact, I will hopefully have it finished by this time next week with plenty of time to spare before the baby shower.